intel/neural-compressor/docs/source/tuning_strategies.md

 > `*` INC will detect the block pattern for [transformer-like](https://arxiv.org/abs/1706.03762) model by default.

-> For [smooth quantization](./smooth_quant.md), user can tuning the smooth quantization's alpha by providing a list of scalars for `alpha` item.
-The tuning process will take place at the **start** of the tuning procedure.
+> For [smooth quantization](./smooth_quant.md), users can tune the smooth quantization alpha by providing a list of scalars for the `alpha` item.
+The tuning process will take place at the **start stage** of the tuning procedure.
 For details usage, please refer to the [smooth quantization example](./smooth_quant.md#Example).

 **1.** Default quantization